High-performance computing resources for analyzing sensitive data in Sweden

 Team leader: Peter Ankerstål, UPPMAX

-Part 2 of the project is finished.
-We are setting up project clusters. each one meant to be similar in behaviour to Milou, but with only one research project on each cluster.
+Part 3 of the project is finished.
+We have made a system, that sets up project clusters, each one meant to be similar in behaviour to Milou, but with only one research project on each cluster

 We have accomplished:

-- Two factor ssh logins to project clusters are working
+- Two factor ssh login to project cluster.

 - Internet access is otherwise closed.
 Access between project clusters is not possible.

-- Slurm is working, with seven GB RAM available for each compute core, with up to 16 cores per compute node
+- Batch system Slurm is working, with seven GB RAM available for each compute core, with up to 16 cores per compute node.